knightsUCF/CarRacing/Log.md

 Here are the todos in order:

+* garbage collection on the cars (add functionality to Garbage.cs)

 * colliders on the sides, so player can't venture out of the road

 * opposite traffic